beiju/desim/README.md

 Contributing (Back-end)
 -----------------------

-The major concern for the back end currently is getting Resim-compatibility for days when only a single game is running (currently, S12D113).
-Resim compatibility is indicated by the ✅ and ❌ marks at right side of the rolls
+The major concern for the back end currently is getting resim-compatibility for days when only a single game is running (currently, S12D113). resim compatibility is indicated by the ✅ and ❌ marks at right side of the rolls
 list: we want those to all be ✅.
 The workflow here is to find the first ❌, figure out why it's an ❌, make it a ✅, and repeat.

-The Resim info that's shown when you hover over the ❌ is helpful for this.
+The resim info that's shown when you hover over the ❌ is helpful for this.
 Here is some general advice on what the types of issue mean:

 - If the Roll is completely wrong, that means we got out of sync with resim.